 Never start out with big stretches

 Thai Massage is famous for the many different types of stretches which it includes.
-However keep in mind that you should never start therapy work or any type of Thai Massage work with strong stretches.
+However, keep in mind that you should never start therapy work or any type of Thai Massage work with strong stretches.

 You should start with warming techniques, probing with your fingers for trouble spots, using motion techniques like circling or rocking to loosen up an area.
-After doing all those things, then you can get into stronger stretching techniques, not the other way round.
+After doing all those things, you can then get into stronger stretching techniques – not the other way round.

 Include your clients in the session

 If someone comes to you with a problem, and you just do your work without ever saying a word, the client will not feel included.
 It is better to talk about the condition and the progress, elicit feedback and instill confidence in the client that you are helping them effectively.

 This is different from a more general whole body session where such talking and communicating may not be called for.